Battle of Verneuil: Casualties

 Verneuil was one of the bloodiest battles of the Hundred Years' War, described by the English as a second Agincourt.
 Verneuil was a huge blow to French morale as for the second time in a decade the pride of French knighthood had met the English bowmen in battle and had been defeated.
 Altogether some 6,000–8,000 men on the French-allied side were slain.
 In a letter to Thomas Rempston written two days after the battle, Bedford stated that 7,262 allied troops were killed.
 Bedford put his losses at two men-at-arms, and "a very few archers".
-Wavrin, a witness to the battle, estimated 6,000 killed on the French side, 200 captured and 1,600 Anglo-Norman deaths.
+Wavrin, a witness to the battle, estimated 6,000 killed on the French side, 200 captured and 1,600 English deaths.
 Douglas fought on the losing side for the last time, joined in death by Buchan.
 Sir Alexander Buchanan, the man who had killed Clarence at Baugé three years earlier, was also killed.

-The Army of Scotland was severely mauled but it was not yet ready to march out of history.
+The Army of Scotland was severely mauled.
 It received far fewer reinforcements from Scotland for campaigns against the English in France.
 This was not entirely unwelcome to the French as one French chronicler, Thomas Basin, wrote that the catastrophe at Verneuil was at least counterbalanced by seeing the end of the Scots "whose insolence was intolerable".
 Among the prisoners were the Duke of Alençon, Pierre, the bastard of Alençon and Marshal Gilbert Motier de La Fayette.
 Greatly saddened by the catastrophe at Verneuil, Charles VII continued to honour the survivors, one of whom, John Carmichael of Douglasdale (Jean VI de Saint-Michel), the chaplain of the dead Douglas, was created Bishop of Orléans (1426–1438).
 Bedford returned in triumph to Paris, where "he was received as if he had been God ... in short, more honour was never done at a Roman triumph than was done that day to him and his wife".